ThornyFFXI/gdifonts/readme.md

 myRectObject:set_fill_color(color); --Sets fill color for the rectangle.
 Accepts a 32 bit ARGB value. myRectObject:set_gradient_color(color); --Sets a color for the fill gradient to blend into.
 Accepts a 32 bit ARGB value. myRectObject:set_gradient_style(style); --Sets a gradient style.
-Styles are located in gdi.Gradient table. myFontObject:set_position_x(position); --Relocates the object.
-Accepts a number. myFontObject:set_position_y(position); --Relocates the object.
-Accepts a number. myFontObject:set_visible(visible); --Determines if render calls will draw the object.
-Accepts a boolean. myFontObject:set_z_order(order); --Sets Z order.
+Styles are located in gdi.Gradient table. myRectObject:set_position_x(position); --Relocates the object.
+Accepts a number. myRectObject:set_position_y(position); --Relocates the object.
+Accepts a number. myRectObject:set_visible(visible); --Determines if render calls will draw the object.
+Accepts a boolean. myRectObject:set_z_order(order); --Sets Z order.
 Only applies to managed objects.
 Accepts a number.
 ```